-The iPad comes with a price tag that ranges from $499 all the way up to $829, which can seem like an expensive luxury.
+The iPad comes with a price tag that ranges from $329 for the entry-level iPad Mini all the way up to $929 for the 4G 128 GB model, which can seem like an expensive luxury.
 But did you know there are many different ways the iPad can actually save you money?
-This can be especially true for those with small kids who purchase the iPad as a family device, but no matter if you have kids or not, the iPad can be used to help you cut back on your monthly spending.
+This can be especially true for families with small kids, but no matter if you have kids or not, the iPad can be used to help you cut back on your monthly spending.

 Ditching printed books for digital books

 Perhaps the most obvious way the iPad can help you save money is its use as an eReader.
 While some of the top books on the bestsellers list can come with a digital price tag that is similar to what you would pay in an actual bookstore, the vast collection of books beyond the bestsellers tend to have a better price for the digital edition.

 But let's not forget the ton of free books available.
 Apple's iBookstore supports Project Gutenberg, which offers over 36,000 free eBooks from public domain.
 There's a lot of great stuff available in this collection like Mark Twain's Adventures of Huckleberry Finn, Jane Austen's Pride and Prejudice, Lewis Carroll's Alice's Adventures in Wonderland and Sir Arthur Conan Doyle's Adventures of Sherlock Holmes.